Advocate. Do you know what it means to advocate?

 Did you know anyone can champion the cause?

 Whether you’re speaking out to improve education, financial stability and health, or wearing your LIVE UNITED shirt to show support, you can help inspire hope and create opportunities for a better tomorrow.
-So go ahead, advocate in a LIVE UNITED world.
+United, we advocate for a brighter future.
 Do it in public.
 Be visible.
 Be loud.
 Whatever you do, make your voice heard!

 Trident United Way gives voice to community solutions at the state and local levels.
 We work with other United Ways in South Carolina through the United Way Association of South Carolina to focus on causes that matter to you: